OpenWork-NCE/syrap-1.0.1/README-files-feature.md

 # Files Feature Implementation

-This document outlines the implementation of the Files feature in the SYRAP application, which allows users to upload, view, download, edit, and delete files.
+This document outlines the implementation of the Files feature in the SYHPUI application, which allows users to upload, view, download, edit, and delete files.

 ## API Routes